What does Net Neutrality mean? Net Neutrality Explained for Dummies – BY MIKA SKARP

 It is also logical that inside one service class, prioritization should not happen based on the content.

 This is the second key to understand Net neutrality; all traffic inside one customer experience needs to be delivered equally.
 Here again, a good example is video streaming where, for example, Netflix and YouTube should be treated inside one SLA class equally.

-How can we do this in networks?
+How can we achieve full net neutrality in networks?

-To provide an excellent user experience for everyone we need to provide application-based network profiles.
+To provide an excellent user experience for everyone we need to deliver application-based network profiles.
 These profiles need to be such that a user can turn them on and off at will based on their need.
 In practice, this means that not only are computers ‘cloudified’ but networks are as well.

 Net neutrality pros and cons?
 To summarize, Net neutrality; one network, several application profiles, no prioritization based on content and services available for everyone at an affordable price.